 Returning to training

-All trainees should meet with their Educational Supervisor (ES) or Training Programme Director (TPD) approximately 12 weeks before their anticipated return date, and complete a pre-return form
+All trainees should meet with their ES or TPD approximately 12 weeks before their anticipated return date, and complete a pre-return form

-Trainees should meet with their ES immediately upon return and at appropriate intervals during the return period, until both trainee and ES are satisfied that the returning episode can be closed.
-The trainee’s progress should be reviewed after a reasonably short period of time to ensure there are no causes for concern and assess level of competence so the ‘training clock’ may recommence.
+PDs should meet with their ES immediately upon return and at appropriate intervals during the return period, until both trainee and ES are satisfied that the returning episode can be closed.
+The PD’s progress should be reviewed after a reasonably short period of time to ensure there are no causes for concern and assess level of competence so the ‘training clock’ may recommence.

 The return-to-training plan should consider the following: